Deep Brain Reorienting

 The next frontier in trauma therapy integrates cutting-edge neuroscience with the subtle dynamics of a deeply attuned therapeutic relationship.
 Frank Corrigan’s Deep Brain Reorienting (DBR) offers a revolutionary therapeutic model that merges brain-based intervention with the therapist’s mindful presence.

-DBR Stands Apart
+Why DBR Stands Apart

 DBR stands apart by directly engaging these lower brain regions through a methodical, neurobiologically grounded sequence.
 This allows for more profound and lasting healing by addressing trauma at its roots—where automatic survival responses are encoded.